 MAJOR FACTORS AFFECTING THE STATEMENT OF NET POSITION:

-Current assets decreased due to the Authority using the Restricted Net Position to pay for the housing assistance payments.
+Current assets increased due to the Authority cutting costs and receiving CARES funding to help pay for expenses.

 Capital assets decreased due to additional depreciation.
 The capital improvements totaled less than the accumulated depreciation this fiscal year.